-As a reaction to the drastic changes in science policy of some science organizations and 56 research laboratories, scientists from DESY and CERN launched on March 3, 2022 an open 57 letter to the DESY directorate to protest against its very strong sanctions imposed on our 58 Russian and Belarusian colleagues [11], and formed the Science4Peace Forum [12].
-After 59 discussions in a wider forum, and being afraid that also in other research laboratories like 60 CERN such strong sanctions could be implemented, a general petition Stop the Escalation Spi-61 ral [13] was launched.
-In this petition it is argued that the sanctions imposed on scientists are 62 counterproductive, they do not put pressure on the Russian government, but make communication 63 among scientists difficult and in some cases impossible.
-They often affect colleagues who share our 64 condemnation of the war and have endangered their own welfare by expressing their opinions pub-65 licly.
+As a reaction to the drastic changes in science policy of some science organizations and research laboratories, scientists from DESY and CERN launched on March 3, 2022 an open letter to the DESY directorate to protest against its very strong sanctions imposed on our Russian and Belarusian colleagues [11], and formed the Science4Peace Forum [12].
+After discussions in a wider forum, and being afraid that also in other research laboratories like CERN such strong sanctions could be implemented, a general petition Stop the Escalation Spiral [13] was launched.
+In this petition it is argued that the sanctions imposed on scientists are counterproductive, they do not put pressure on the Russian government, but make communication among scientists difficult and in some cases impossible.
+They often affect colleagues who share our condemnation of the war and have endangered their own welfare by expressing their opinions publicly.
 These sanctions will not help to achieve a ceasefire or resolve the conflict.
-On the contrary, these 66 measures will isolate Russian and Belarusian scientists and decouple them from international discus-67 sions, in science and elsewhere.
-The signatories also advocated maintaining scientific cooperation, 68 so as to avoid the useless proliferation of sources of tension that escalate the conflict and extend it to 69 the scientific and personal relations within the physics community.
-70 After the outbreak of the war, all publications of the big particle physics experiments at 71
+On the contrary, these measures will isolate Russian and Belarusian scientists and decouple them from international discussions, in science and elsewhere.
+The signatories also advocated maintaining scientific cooperation, so as to avoid the useless proliferation of sources of tension that escalate the conflict and extend it to the scientific and personal relations within the physics community.

-CERN were put on hold, and in February 2023 the experiments decided to remove the official affiliations of Russian and Belarusian scientists, replacing them with the phrase affiliated with an institute covered by a cooperation agreement with CERN\ [14].
-Other big particle physics experiments reacted in different ways, for example the Belle II collaboration simply replaced all affiliations by just the ORCID number [15].
-In September 2022, H. Schopper, the former Director of DESY and also former Director-General of CERN, who founded the SESAME project in the Middle East, made very clear statements in an article titled "Science4Peace?"
+After the outbreak of the war, all publications of the big particle physics experiments at CERN were put on hold, and in February 2023 the experiments decided to remove the official affiliations of Russian and Belarusian scientists, replacing them with the phrase affiliated with an institute covered by a cooperation agreement with CERN [14].
+Other big particle physics experiments reacted in different ways, for example the Belle II and BaBar collaborations simply replaced all affiliations by just the ORCID number [15,16].
+In September 2022, H. Schopper, the former Director of DESY and also former Director-General of CERN, one of the founding fathers of the SESAME project in the Middle East, made very clear statements in an article titled "Science4Peace?
 More than ever!"
-[16].
+[17].

-While scientists are concerned about scientific cooperation and the spirit of international collaboration as a driver for peace when communication is restricted and groups of scientists are excluded from common projects (for further discussion see [17-19]), an even greater worry for everybody is the fear of further escalation and the risk of a nuclear inferno.
-This led the Science4Peace Forum to launch, together with 14 Nobel Laureates and other well-known scientists, a petition No First Use - Never Any Use of Nuclear Weapons [20].
+While scientists are concerned about scientific cooperation and the spirit of international collaboration as a driver for peace when communication is restricted and groups of scientists are excluded from common projects (for further discussion see [18-20]), an even greater worry for everybody is the fear of further escalation and the risk of a nuclear inferno.
+This led the Science4Peace Forum to launch, together with 14 Nobel Laureates and other well-known scientists, a petition No First Use - Never Any Use of Nuclear Weapons [21].